Last updated: 28th April 2026 | Originally published: 7th December 2023

 • Versatile Work: From rewiring homes to installing smart tech, the work is varied and always in demand.

-• Registration Options: Qualifies you for several domestic installer/competent person schemes (NICEIC, ELECSA, NAPIT, etc.).
+• Registration Options: Qualifies you for several Competent Person Schemes (NICEIC, NAPIT, etc.).

-• Great for Tradespeople: If you’re already in the trades, this is a logical next step.
+• Great for Practical People: If you’re soemone that likes to work with their hands and tools, this is a logical career step.

 How to get started: